 Our primary cash requirements are for working capital, capital expenditures to complete the expansion of production capacity, dividend payments and other operational requirements.
 We believe that our sources of liquidity are sufficient for our operational and working capital requirements over the next twelve months from the date of this Annual Report.
 However, under the current market conditions there can be no assurance that our business activity will be maintained at the expected level to generate the anticipated cash flows from operating activities.
 If the current market conditions deteriorate, we may experience a decrease in demand for our products, resulting in our cash flows from operating activities being lower than anticipated.
 If our cash flows from operations are lower than anticipated, we may need to obtain additional financing which may not be available on favorable terms, or at all.
 Other factors which may affect our ability to generate funds from operations include increased competition, fluctuations in customer demand for our products, our ability to collect and control our level of accounts receivable, the status of our investment in Yuchai under Chinese law and the implementation of the Reorganization Agreement and the Cooperation Agreement.
 See "Item 4.
 Information on the Company - History and Development - Reorganization Agreement."

-Our cash and cash equivalents are held in accounts managed by third party financial institutions.
+Our cash and cash equivalents are held in Singapore dollar, US dollar, Euro and Renminbi in accounts managed by third party financial institutions.
 While we monitor the cash balances in our operating accounts and adjust the cash balances as appropriate, these cash balances could be impacted if the underlying financial institutions fail or could be subjected to other adverse conditions in the financial markets.
 As of the date of this filing, we have experienced no loss or lack of access to cash in our operating accounts.

-As of December 31, 2015, we had approximately Rmb 3,842.1 million (US\$587.0 million) in cash and bank balances on a consolidated basis.
+As of December 31, 2016, we had approximately RMB 4,053.0 million (US\$589.5 million) in cash and bank balances on a consolidated basis.
 We believe that if we are considered on a stand-alone basis without our investment in Yuchai, we would find it difficult to raise new capital (either debt or equity) on our own.

-As of December 31, 2015, we had outstanding borrowings of Rmb 2,455.7 million (US\$375.2 million), including Yuchai's borrowings of Rmb 2,398.4 million (US\$366.4 million).
+As of December 31, 2016, we had outstanding borrowings of RMB 910.4 million (US\$132.4 million), including Yuchai's borrowings of RMB 857.8 million (US\$124.8 million).

 We expect that cash generated from operations should provide us with sufficient financial flexibility to satisfy future bank obligations, capital expenditures and projected working capital requirements.
 However, at certain times, cash generated from operations is subject to seasonal fluctuations.
 As our business continues to grow, we will also require additional funds for increased working capital requirements and to finance increased trade accounts receivable.
-We expect to fund our working capital and trade accounts receivable requirements primarily from funds from operations generated by Yuchai and, to the extent that is insufficient, from bank borrowings, issuance of short-term financing bonds ("STFBs"), medium-term notes ("MTNs"), ultra short-term bonds ("USTB"), discounting of bills receivable, accounts receivable factoring or other financing activities by Yuchai and us.
+We expect to fund our working capital and trade accounts receivable requirements primarily from funds from operations generated by Yuchai and, to the extent that is insufficient, from bank borrowings, issuance of short-term financing bonds ("STFBs"), medium-term notes ("MTNs"), ultra short-term bonds ("USTB"), discounting of bills receivable, accounts receivable factoring or other financing activities by Yuchai.

-Yuchai has established banking relationships with a number of domestic Chinese banks, each of which will review Yuchai's loan applications on a case-bycase basis.
+Yuchai has established banking relationships with a number of domestic Chinese banks, each of which will review Yuchai's loan applications on a case-by-case basis.
 In addition, CYI also has obtained credit facilities from certain banks in Singapore.